simurghi/Alien_Invasion/README.md

 - Mines will play a sound and blink faster if near a player (150 pixels distance)
 - Gunners will always spawn from the rightmost center of the screen before following your position.
 - Gunners fire every 1.5 seconds and will slowly move to your current y position, use this to your advantage.
+- Gunners have 10 HP and take 1 damage from every missile shot, and 5 from every beam shot.
 - There can only ever be one Gunner on the screen at once, if a gunner already exists when another one would spawn, a new enemy wave consisting of mines and trash mobs will be spawned instead.
 - There is enough room behind a gunner to perform a backstab